 Chickens do some crazy things– that’s why we love them, right?
-But what-in-the-world are they doing when they are flopping around in the dirt, acting like a wounded animal?
+But what in the world are they doing when they are flopping around in the dirt, acting like a wounded animals?

 What is My Chicken Doing?